ClementineAccount/Albuquerque/README.md

 it was inspired by the internal codenames of Windows Operating Systems that were named after American cities.
 I chose Albuquerque as it is a niche and unknown city in New Mexico that I have a personal connection with.

-Voxel Project (Currently Working On...)
+Voxel Project (Was Working On last...)
 ---

 I am currently working on a [Voxel project using this codebase](https://clementineaccount.github.io/posts/weekly-1-canvas/#voxels).
 I'd add more details as it gets further developed.